dherault/serverless-offline/README.md

 As defined in the [Serverless Documentation](https://serverless.com/framework/docs/providers/aws/events/apigateway/#setting-api-keys-for-your-rest-api) you can use API Keys as a simple authentication method.

 Serverless-offline will emulate the behaviour of APIG and create a random token that's printed on the screen.
 With this token you can access your private methods adding `x-api-key: generatedToken` to your request header.
 All api keys will share the same token.
-To specify a custom token use the `--apiKey` cli option.

 ### Custom authorizers